interpreters/perlpp/README.md

 	<?	code mode: Perl code is between the tags.
 	<?=	echo mode: prints a Perl expression
-	<?:	command mode: executed by PerlPP itself (see below)
+	<?:	internal-command mode: executed by PerlPP itself (see below)
 	<?/	code mode, beginning with printing a line break.
 	<?#	comment mode: everything in <?# ... ?> is ignored.
+	<?!	external mode: everything in <?! ... ?> is run as an external command

 The code mode is started by `<?` followed by any number of whitespaces or line breaks.